Posted July 21, 2015

 Since threat intelligence is constantly evolving, we publish this weekly cyber security trends report to keep our customers updated on the latest threats across a variety of industries.
 You can read an abridged version below.
 Follow us on Twitter and subscribe to our blog to make sure you don’t miss any of the latest security articles from Cyveillance experts.

-“Adobe Systems issued an emergency update for its Flash media player to patch two critical zero-day vulnerabilities that allow attackers to surreptitiously install malware on end-user computers.
+“Adobe Systems issued an emergency update for its Flash media player to patch two critical zero-day vulnerabilities that allow attackers to surreptitiously install Malware: Software that is intended to damage or disable computers and computer systems. on end-user computers.
 The previously unknown vulnerabilities were unearthed in the 400-gigabyte data dump hackers published nine days ago after rooting the servers of Hacking Team, an Italy-based company that sold spyware and exploits to governments around the world.”

 Legal and Regulations